 This step is not necessary for the tutorial data, since the autofitting should work more or less perfectly.
 It is here to teach concepts.
-You may consider skipping it for now, and coming back to it while you are waiting for a refinement to finish running, or somesuch.
+You may consider skipping it in workshops, and coming back to it while you are waiting for a refinement to finish running, or reviewing it after the workshop.

-- When automatic processing is done, it is advisable to check the results to make sure there were no fitting errors.
-To open the CTF fitting interface, select: CTF→Visual CTF - Make sure allparticles and sortdefocus are selected (the other parameters should be automatically set), then press Launch.
-You will get 4 windows (shown below). - When automatic CTF fitting does fail, it almost always fails dramatically, producing defocus values at either the low or high extreme.
-Sometimes this is due to specifying too narrow a search range when autofitting, but there are certain types of particle artifacts which can also confuse the routine.
-So. at a bare minimum, in this step we want to doublecheck a few of the closest to focus and a few of the furthest from focus images.
+When automatic processing is done, it is advisable to check the results to make sure there were no fitting errors.
+To open the CTF fitting interface, select: CTF→Visual CTF

+• Make sure allparticles and sortdefocus are selected (the other parameters should be automatically set), then press Launch.
+You will get 4 windows (shown below).

+· When automatic CTF does fail, it almost always fails dramatically, producing defocus values at either the high extreme.
+Sometimes this is due specifying too narrow search range when autofitting, but there certain types of particle artifacts which also confuse the routine.
+So, at a bare minimum, in this step want to double-check of the closest to focus few of the furthest focus images.